You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 The Most Popular Gelato Flavors in Italy

-Scroll down for the two secret gelato flavors
+Scroll down to the end for two secret gelato flavors you've never tried before.

 Scroll down for all the flavors...